2009 New York State Senate leadership crisis: Immediate reaction

 The Democrats claimed that the change was illegal, and that therefore Malcolm Smith was still the Majority Leader and Temporary President.
 According to Smith and other Democrats, Senator Neil Breslin had accepted a motion to adjourn, and therefore ended the session before the Republicans voted to change leadership.

 Smith also claimed that the attempted power shift was not legal, even if the resolution did pass.
 He issued a statement saying that he "was elected to a two year term pursuant to a resolution passed by a majority of Senators in January 2009", and that "the purported coup was an unlawful violation of New York State law and the Senate rules".
 However, there was precedent for changing the majority leader midterm, as Ralph J. Marino was ousted during the Thanksgiving holiday in 1994.

-Governor David Paterson criticized the initial motion by Senator Libous as "despicable" and "an outrage" due to the issues that are still on the table in the remainder of the legislative session.
+Lieutenant Governor David Paterson criticized the initial motion by Senator Libous as "despicable" and "an outrage" due to the issues that were still on the table in the remainder of the legislative session.

-Events after initial change

 Legal actions

 On June 10, Malcolm Smith said he was seeking a temporary court order to prevent the Republicans from taking power.
 Later in the day, Justice Karen Peters, a judge in the Appellate Division of the Supreme Court, granted Senator Smith's request for a temporary restraining order against Espada.
 The restraining order prevented Espada from exercising the power granted to the temporary president of the Senate under Article IV, §6, of the New York Constitution, which include the elevation of Senate president to acting governor when the governor is out of state or incapacitated.
 The order was valid until the outcome of a Supreme Court hearing, which was scheduled for the next day.
 The ruling put Sheldon Silver, Speaker of the New York State Assembly, temporarily next-in-line of succession to the governor's office.
 This restraining order was vacated by Justice Thomas J. McNamara on June 16.
-McNamara refused to intervene in the dispute, saying that "a judicially imposed resolution would be an improvident intrusion into the internal workings of a co-equal branch of government", and he urged the senators to solve the problem by negotiation.
+McNamara refused to intervene in the dispute, saying that "a judicially imposed resolution would be an improvident intrusion into the internal workings of a co-equal branch of government"; McNamara urged the senators to solve the problem by negotiation.

 Separately from Senator Smith's request, Senator Neil Breslin attempted to file an injunction on June 11.
 The injunction was denied by New York Supreme Court Justice George Ceresia.

 On June 24, Republican senators John Flanagan and George Winner filed a petition with Justice McNamara, requesting that Aponte be forced to recognize the authority of Skelos and Espada.
 Aponte had instructed the chamber's stenographer, journal clerk, and sergeants-at-arms to ignore any orders from the Republican leaders.
 On June 26, McNamara adjourned the case to allow the Senators more time for discussion.